Garbage Collection Rules (Do’s and Don’ts)

 - Gray bin must be placed on the curb after 6 p.m. the night before pickup.

 - Bag garbage to prevent spillage.

 - Do not place gray and blue bin too close to each other.
-Bins must be at least five feet apart.
+Bins must be at least three (3) feet apart.

-- Both bins must be at least five feet from vehicles, utility poles, mail boxes, utility boxes and other public or private property, and five (5) feet from any vehicles.
+- Both bins must be at least three (3) feet from utility poles, mail boxes, utility boxes and other public or private property, and five (5) feet from any vehicles.